sussmanbu/ma4615-fa22-final-project-hello-world/content/homepage/info.md

 title: MA 415 Final Project
 draft: false
 role: Hello, World!
 bio: This is my data science project.
 Check out the links at the top.
-You can update this in `content/homepage/info.md`.
-You can change the image above by changing `content/homepage/feature_image.md`.
+We intend to investigate the performance of Medicare Coverage across the US and over the years, and what factors affect how much Medicare pays for people's medical bills.
 organization:
   name: Boston University
   url: https://www.bu.edu/